IPv6

 Router Advertisement MTU Suppression

-The ipv6 nd ra mtu suppress command suppresses the router advertisement MTU option on the configuration mode interface.
-The MTU option causes an identical MTU value to be advertised by all nodes on a link.
-By default, the router advertisement MTU option is not suppressed.
+The ipv6 nd ra mtu suppress command suppresses the router advertisement MTU option on the IPv6 interface.
+The MTU option causes an identical MTU value to advertise from all nodes on a link.
+By default, EOS does not suppress the router advertisement MTU option.

 Example